TerrorSquad/ansible-post-installation/README.md

 ### Scripts

-In the `post-installation/defaults/scripts` directory there is a `theme-by-time.sh` bash script which will change the Cinnamon theme and icons based on time of the day.
+In the `post-installation/defaults/scripts` directory there is a `theme_changer.sh` bash script which will change the Cinnamon theme and icons based on time of the day.

 - Icons - Papirus